helloissac/bayesian-regression-bitcoin/README.md

 <center>
   <img src="https://github.com/issacjohannli/bayesian-regression-bitcoin/blob/main/equations/equation-2.png" width="950" height="200">
 </center>
-3. Use the linear regression model computed in Step 2 and Bayesian regression estimates, to predict the price variations for the test dataset.
-Bayesian regression estimates for test dataset are computed in the same way as they are computed for train2 dataset – using train1 as an input.
+3. Use the linear regression model computed in Step 2 and Bayesian regression estimates to predict the price variations for the test dataset.
+Bayesian regression estimates for test dataset were computed in the same way as they are computed for train2 dataset – using train1 as an input.
-4. Once the price variations are predicted, compute the mean squared error (MSE) for the test dataset (the test dataset has 50 vectors => 50 predictions).
+4. Once the price variations were predicted, compute the mean squared error (MSE) for the test dataset (the test dataset has 50 vectors => 50 predictions).

 ## Data
 The datasets were saved in the /data folder.
 The original raw data can be found here:\
 http://api.bitcoincharts.com/v1/csv/  \
 The datasets from this site have three attributes:
 1. Time in epoch,
-2. Price in USD per bitcoin
+2. Price in USD per bitcoin,
 3. Bitcoin amount in a transaction (buy/sell).

 However, only the first two attributes were relevant to this project.